LAST UPDATED ON

 Having offers that meet people where they are―in their decision-making process and readiness to commit to making a purchase―simply helps them make that decision.

-Their process of becoming a customer and the things you need to do along that journey looks like this:
+Their process of becoming a customer and the things you need to do along the customer journey looks like this:

 When businesses forget that potential clients are going through this decision-making process, they do things like drop a bulleted list of capabilities on their services page and call it good.